loveencounterflow/datom/VNRs.md

 > details) and thus could conceivably lead to rare and hard-to-track Heisenbugs.
 >
 > Note that using VNRs such as `[ 1, ]` and `[ 1, 0, ]` in a single stream is discouraged because they
-> should be considered alternative representation of the same value, in the same way that `0.99999...`
+> should be considered alternative representation of the same value, in the same way that `0.99999...` is an
-> should be considered as an alternative way to write `1`.
-Users should settle for the one or the other way
-> and stick to it.
+> alternative way to write `1`.
+Users should settle for the one or the other way and stick to it.

 With total ordering,